Eastern Asturias

-The slope is the 'first cousin' of the river basins, so there are several rivers with character that surround the region: the Piloña-Sella, cradle of the most international Asturian festival, the Piraguas; the Cares, Tinamayor, etc., and they all make up landscapes of unequalled beauty, where you can practice sports such as canoeing, rafting, fishing, etc.
+The slope is the first cousin of the river basins, so there are several rivers with character that surround the region: the Piloña-Sella, cradle of the most international Asturian festival, the Piraguas; the Cares, Tinamayor, etc., and they all make up landscapes of unequalled beauty, where you can practice sports such as canoeing, rafting, fishing, etc.

 Thirteen councils make up the easternmost region of Asturias: Amieva, Cabrales, Cangas de Onís, Caravia, Llanes, Onís, Parres, Peñamellera Alta, Peñamellera Baja, Piloña, Ponga, Ribadedeva and Ribadesella.

-- Royal Site of Covadonga and Covadonga Lakes(Enol and Ercina).
+- Royal Site of Covadonga and the Lakes of Covadonga, Enol and Ercina.

 - Caves of Tito Bustillo and El Pindal.